 1 teaspoon whole black peppercorns

-2 tablespoons orange peel
+2 tablespoons chopped dried orange peel

-1 teaspoon orange flower water, optional
+1 teaspoon orange blossom water

 Here are some of Christina's favorite ways to use her Winter Spice Syrup: